Ethical & Sustainable

 - I use local suppliers where I can - all printing is done right here in Melbourne, whilst other suppliers are in Sydney and Adelaide.

-- When I need to partner with a larger manufacturer, generally their headcount is less than 50.
-This all comes back to the first point of having more control over the quality, care and attention to the items being made.
+- When I need to partner with a larger manufacturer, generally their headcount is less than 15.
+This all comes back to the first point of having more control over the quality, care and attention to the items being made and the environment and care in which it is made.
+These small businesses also have a good overview of their workforce and forge close relationships with these people, ensuring they are looked after and valued for their contribution.

 - These companies must also provide their (current) certificate of inspection from an independent expert who assesses them for quality, economic efficiency and safety whilst meeting recognized standards and statutory requirements.